mattsherwood87/CoNNECT/docs/source/systems_overview/data_storage.rst

 Data Organization
 -----------------

-test Data collected and produced for each project will follow `BIDS specifications <https://bids-specification.readthedocs.io/en/stable/>`__ to ensure community standards are upheld, to improve data integrity and conformity, and to improve data consistency and data processing optimization.
+Data collected and produced for each project will follow `BIDS specifications <https://bids-specification.readthedocs.io/en/stable/>`__ to ensure community standards are upheld, to improve data integrity and conformity, and to improve data consistency and data processing optimization.

 .. note:: Insert BIDS overview, etc including filename structure table here